 - Aortic aneurysms and dissections can be quickly fatal if misdiagnosed, yet one in four patients suffering from this vascular event may experience a delay in diagnosis.

 - As many as one in five patients with lung cancer receive a delayed diagnosis.

 States one study co-author Dana Siegal, “With this insight, health care leaders and clinicians can focus their resources and interventions to target these vulnerabilities.”

 In their analysis, study authors note that there does not appear to have been a decline in the number of misdiagnosis involving serious conditions in these focal areas.
 Despite improved technology and processes designed to avoid a failure or delay to diagnose—the mistakes keep happening at considerable cost to human life.

 If you or a family member has suffered serious medical misdiagnosis—reach out to our law firm.

 Speak with experienced injury attorneys if you suffer medical mistake

-With more than 35 years of experience, the award-winning legal team at Schochor, Federico and Staton, P.A. delivers strong legal service to clients injured through poor medical care.
+With more than 35 years of experience, the award-winning legal team at Schochor, Staton, Goldberg, and Cardea, P.A. delivers strong legal service to clients injured through poor medical care.
 Contact us today or call 410-234-1000 to schedule a free consultation.
 We represent clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.